Aidan98/Project-Tech-2022/README.md

 _When I am using the app I want to be able to create an account so that others can see who I am._
 ![Wireframes festiv](https://github.com/Aidan98/Project-Tech-2022/blob/main/public/images/interface.png?raw=true)

+## What can you do with Festivy
+With the current iteration of this node.js app you can register, login and update your account.
+Furthermore your password is hashed using Argon2 for added security.

 ## Install Festify
 Make a new folder in wich you want to place this repository.
 This way you will be able to find the project easily on your computer.